-In this tutorial, we will show you how to set up profit switch for mining on multi-algo pool called NLPool.
+In this tutorial, we will show you how to set up profit switch for mining on a multi-algo pool called NLPool.

 NLPool is a hybrid auto-exchange and profit switching pool that doesn’t require registration and offers more than 30 algorithms.
 Although the payouts can be issued in BTC or LTC, our profit switch implementation will select the payout in BTC.
 The pool mines the most profitable coins for you and converts these back into your wallet without conversion fees.